Presentation

 Contact: fabatg@tecnocampus.cat

 Physiotherapist.
-Coordinator of the Double Degree Degree in Physiotherapy and the Degree in Physical Activity and Sport Sciences in TecnoCampus Mataró of the UPF.
+Coordinator of the Physiotherapy Degree at the Higher School of Health Sciences, TecnoCampus, a center attached to the Pompeu Fabra University (UPF).
+Coordinator of the Double Degree in Physiotherapy and the Degree in Sciences of Physical Activity and Sport in TecnoCampus.
 Doctor in Medicine from the UAB.
 PhD professor at the TecnoCampus School of Health.
 Member of the Research Group on Sarcopenia, Frailty and Dependence (GRESFD) accredited by AGAUR of the Consorci Sanitari del Maresme (Hospital de Mataró).

 ORCID ID: https://orcid.org/0000-0001-7512-5826